');

 About San Simeon, CA

-San Simeon is a small community in California with a population of 301 residents.
-The median household income is $54,705 per year, which is near the national average.
-The median age in San Simeon is 59.3 years.
+San Simeon is a small community located in California with a population of 301 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,705 per year, which is 27% below the national median of $75,149.
+The median age of 59.3 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in San Simeon, CA